-On the Skin
+On the skin

-On the Liver
+On the liver

-Hemangiomas can grow on other areas within the body, such as the:
+Besides the skin and liver, hemangiomas can grow on other areas within the body, such as the:

 Hemangiomas that grow in the brain cavities or other cavities within the body are called cavernous hemangiomas.